IllyaMoskvin/nixie-counter/README.md

 In terms of the design process, it was just a cycle of measuring things with digital calipers, nudging vectors around, and doing mental math.
 I made a paper prototype at one point to get a sense of scale and to sanity-check that the nixie tubes would indeed fit into the cutouts.
 Overall, I think the final product turned out to be very close to the design, [which is great](https://www.oxfordreference.com/view/10.1093/acref/9780199539536.001.0001/acref-9780199539536-e-1418).

 Please note that the pattern for the front panel cutout was derived from [IN-12.svg](http://reboots.g-cipher.net/time/IN-12.svg) shared by [Engram Enterprises](http://reboots.g-cipher.net/) as part of their [Amy Time!
 Nixie Tube Clock](http://reboots.g-cipher.net/time/) project.
 Thank you!

+## Components

+As a newcomer to electronics, I knew that I'd have to use off-the-shelf parts where possible, within reason.
+I had to balance learning new things versus getting this project done, and there was plenty to learn here already.
+Plus, nixie tubes are high-voltage devices.
+I wanted to minimize the risk of harming components or myself.